 A city-wide campaign is brewing to stop the surge of foreclosures and evictions that devastate communities.
 A coalition of neighborhood associations, unions, churches and social justice groups is aiming to reverse the Federal policies at Fannie Mae and Freddie Mac that drive thousands of Detroit families from their homes.
 List of endorsers.

 Download the flyer that describes the campaign and urge your union, church or group to join the list of endorsers.
-President Obama’s appointment of a new director for Fannie/Freddie has opened the door to a dialogue with the coalition on saving homes and revamping policy.

 Federal government must act to:

 1) Stop Foreclosures and Evictions from Owner-Occupied Homes;

 2) Reduce Mortgage Principal on Underwater Homes; and